kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 ## Bookmarks
 Bookmarks allow you to save a location to find it later.
 Our corporation has a bookmarks folder which allows us to all use the same bookmarks.
 This is vital for fleet operations where one scout will scan down a site, like a wormhole, that other fleet members must go to.
-A bookmark can be created with the CTRL + B shortcut.
+A bookmark can be created with the CTRL + B shortcut or by right clicking on an object and selecting "Save location".

 A gas, combat, or data/relic site can be saved with the automatically populated name.